PhiPhiPhi/Grid-Framework/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is our sixth collaboration project.
-We have made a clone copy of The Next Web responsive website !
-It includes
+We building a grid-based framework! and apply it by cloning commercecream.com.
+It includes:

 - our own grid framework
 - scss